 Tydd St Giles Golf Course in the Norfolk & Cambridgeshire Fens

-Designed in the 1990s and boasting a friendly clubhouse with character and a choice of beers, wines and food, Tydd St Giles Golf Course is one of only a handful in the country that offers golf 52 weeks of the year.
+Tydd St Giles Golf Course is one of only a handful in the country that offers golf 52 weeks of the year, with the exception of extreme weather.
+It was designed in the 1990’s and boasts a friendly clubhouse with character and a choice of beers, wines and food.
 A Par 70 course, measuring around 6,300 yards in length, it has larger than average greens, tees are immaculately kept and offer a challenge for all levels of play.

 Please take a look at the following pages to find more about them.

-- Green Fees or please click here. to download a detailed breakdown of fees
+- Green Fees – please click here to download a detailed breakdown of fees

 - Societies/Corporate events.

-At Tydd St Giles, you can find a fantastic range of facilities including Clubhouse, Changing rooms, Buggy hire, Pull trolley hire and two 9 hole practice putting courses.
+At Tydd St Giles, you can find a fantastic range of facilities including Clubhouse, Changing rooms, Buggy hire, and a 9 hole practice putting course.
 Please see our course map below and our video previews of each hole.

 - Conventional golfing attire